wix/wix-code-docs/guides/overview-errors.md

     }

-> **Note:** More-detailed descriptions for errors are provided in this [Corvid Reference](https://www.wix.com/corvid/reference/api-overview) under the API functions that return them.
-The `infoURL` can contain a direct link to these descriptions.
+> **Note:** More detailed descriptions for errors are provided in this [Corvid Reference](https://www.wix.com/corvid/reference/api-overview) under the API functions that return them.
+The `infoURL` property can contain a direct link to these descriptions.

 ## Where Will Errors Appear?